-The Scorpian and the Frog fable is always mentioned in television and film, but the question is, what is the Scorpian and the Frog fable?
+The Scorpion and the Frog fable is always mentioned in television and film, but the question is, what is the Scorpion and the Frog fable?
 And, where did it come from?

-Knowing the background of the Scorpian and the Frog fable is seen as pretty important in the filmmaking industry as it’s so widely used in screenwriting.
+Knowing the background of the Scorpion and the Frog fable is seen as pretty important in the filmmaking industry as it’s so widely used in screenwriting.

 We look at the importance of the fable and why it’s so often used within screenwriting.
 It’s an intriguing concept with a lot of depth to it.

 In today’s article, we will delve into the world of the Scorpion and the Frog fable, with definitions, examples and much, much more.
 Let’s get into it!

 What is the Scorpion and the Frog fable?

 The Scorpion and the Frog fable is based on the idea that some people in this world cannot stop themselves from hurting others, even though it’s not actually in their own interest to hurt that person.

 An overview of the Scorpion and the Frog is that the scorpion wants to cross the river, but the scorpion cannot swim.
 It then asks the frog if it can swim across with the scorpion on its back.

 The Frog is pretty hesitant, fearing that the scorpion will sting it – but the scorpion allays any fear by saying that they’d both drown if it were to sting the frog.